 2.2 Infamous Incidents

-Located 56 miles north of Berlin, Ravensbrück was the largest women-only concentration camp built by the Nazis.
-Opening in 1939, it imprisoned women from different countries and backgrounds, including political prisoners and Jehovah’s Witnesses.
-More than 130,000 women and children were held captive there, and tens of thousands died.
+Situated 56 miles north of Berlin, Ravensbrück became the largest women’s only concentration camp created by the Nazis.
+F: Established in 1939, it detained women of varied nationality and status – political prisoners and Jehovah’s Witnesses.
+About 130,000 women and children were incarcerated there and thousands perished, quite likely tens of thousands.

 Subsections: